nicholaspung/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM is the document object model.

 2. What is an event?

+    An event is any interactivity on the website, be it a click or just moving the mouse.

 3. What is an event listener?

+    An event listner is an action that is being tracked by the console/Javascript in order to invoke a function whenever that specific event is activated.

 4. Why would we convert a NodeList into an Array?

+    A NodeList is an "Array-like" form that only has the "forEach" method.
+If we want to use array methods on NodeList, then we need to convert it into an Array.

 5. What is a component?

+    A component is a set of built things interconnected which each other that makes it easier to modify a specific combined element or to repeat the element on the website.

 ### Git Set up